 The Bonds are general obligations of the City of Watertown, Jefferson County, New York.
-All the taxable real property within the City is subject to the levy of ad valorem taxes to pay the Bonds and interest thereon, without limitation as to rate or amount, subject to the statutory limitations imposed by Chapter 97 of the Laws of 2011. (see "Tax Increase Procedural Limitation Legislation" herein).
+All the taxable real property within the City is subject to the levy of ad valorem taxes to pay the Bonds and interest thereon, without limitation as to rate or amount, subject to the statutory limitations imposed by Chapter 97 of the Laws of 2011 (the "Tax Levy Limit Law"). (see "Tax Increase Procedural Limitation Legislation" herein).

-Interest on the Bonds will be payable on October 15, 2013 and semi-annually thereafter on April 15 and October 15, in each year until maturity.
-The Bonds are subject to redemption prior to maturity as described herein.
+Interest on the Bonds will be payable on November 15, 2014 and semi-annually thereafter on May 15 and November 15, in each year until maturity.
+The Bonds will not be subject to redemption prior to maturity.

 The Bonds will be issued in registered form and, when issued, will be registered in the name of Cede & Co., as nominee of The Depository Trust Company New York, New York ("DTC"), which will act as securities depository for the Bonds.
 Individual purchases will be made in book-entry-only form, in denominations of \$5,000 or integral multiples thereof.
 Purchasers will not receive certificates representing their ownership interest in the Bonds.
-Principal and interest on the Bonds will be paid by the City of New Rochelle to DTC, which will in turn remit such principal and interest to its Participants, for subsequent distribution to the Beneficial Owners of the Bonds, as described herein
+Principal and interest on the Bonds will be paid by the City of Watertown to DTC, which will in turn remit such principal and interest to its Participants, for subsequent distribution to the Beneficial Owners of the Bonds, as described herein.